Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Tri-couplers

-To mitigate this chromaticity in exoplanet throughput, the outer waveguides were linearly tapered (in the third row of Fig.\,\ref{fig:BP_Examples}) along the coupling region, following the approach of Hsiao~et~al.~\cite{Hsiao2010}.
-For a finite-length tapered tri-coupler, a careful design of coupling constant and propagation constant (that change in z-position) will result in the coupler's supermodes' self-interference such that the central waveguide's local mode is solely illuminated at the output.
-There is no analytical solution for the tapered tri-coupler, though progress has been made for tapered directional couplers~\cite{Milton1975, Smith1976, Takagi1992}.
-Hence, the tri-coupler parameters were determined through a systematic optimization procedure.
+To mitigate exoplanet throughput chromaticity, the outer waveguides were linearly tapered along the coupling region (shown in the third row of Fig.\,\ref{fig:BP_Examples}), following the approach of Hsiao~et~al.~\cite{Hsiao2010} for an infinite-length tapered tri-coupler.
+In a tapered tri-coupler, the coupling coefficient and the propagation constants vary along the propagation direction \textit{z}.
+By finely tuning these two through waveguide width selection and the rate of change by controlling the length, it's possible to get similar exoplanet light behavior over a large waveband.
+To the author's best knowledge, there is no analytical solution for the tapered tri-coupler, though progress has been made for tapered directional couplers~\cite{Milton1975, Smith1976, Takagi1992}.
+Hence, the tri-coupler parameters were determined through a systematic optimization procedure:

 \begin{itemize} [ topsep=5pt, itemsep=0pt]